fleetdm/fleet/handbook/engineering/README.md

 For community-reported bugs, this may require QA to gather more information from the reporter.
 QA should reach out to the reporter if more information is needed to reproduce the issue.
 Reporters have six weeks to provide follow-up information for each report.
 We'll ping them again as a reminder at three weeks.
 After six weeks, we'll close the bug to remove it from our visibility, but reporters are welcome to re-open and provide context.

-Once reproduced, QA should document the reproduction steps in the description, align with product on what is the desired outcome during the weekly bug review meetings, and move it to the reproduced state.
+Once reproduced, QA documents the reproduction steps in the description and moves it to the reproduced state.
+If QA or the engineering manager feels the bug report may be expected behavior, or if clarity is required on the intended behavior, it is assigned to the group's product manager.

 #### Weekly bug review
 QA has weekly check-in with product to go over the inbox items.
 QA is responsible for proposing “not a bug”, closing due to lack of response (with a nice message), or raising other relevant questions.
 All requires product agreement